As a Boundless member you can save up to 10% with shopping cards. Never used one? Here’s our quick guide to fast savings…

 Shopping cards can be physical, plastic cards or electronic vouchers.
 With Boundless membership, you pre-pay the amount you wish (sometimes within limits, typical amounts would be £5-£100), and are charged at a discounted rate.

-For example, you can save 7% at House of Fraser – so to charge your card with £100, you pay just £93.
+For example, you can save 7.5% at Starbucks – so to charge your card with £100, you pay just £97.
 Payment takes place online, and physical cards are sent to you in the post.
 Some cards are reloadable so you can continue to enjoy discounts through the year.

 Which shops can I buy from?

-Most cards are for a single retailer and there’s currently a choice of over 60 household name outlets, from American Golf to Zizzi.
+Most cards are for a single retailer and there’s currently a choice of over 60 household name outlets, from Argos to Zizzi.
 They include:

 Electronics: Save 4.5% at Currys PC World